Gana Misra

 • Supply chain dependencies

-Traditional manual analysis of Form 20-F documents is time-consuming and prone to oversight. finrep transforms this process by:
+Traditional manual analysis of Form 20-F documents is time-consuming and prone to oversight.
+AI-powered platforms address this through three capabilities:

 Automated Data Extraction

-• Instantly extracts key financial metrics across multiple companies
+• Extracting key financial metrics across multiple companies

 Intelligent Benchmarking

-• Creates peer group comparisons with statistical significance
+• Creating peer group comparisons with statistical significance

-• Highlights outliers and anomalies requiring deeper investigation
+• Highlighting outliers and anomalies requiring deeper investigation

 Strategic Insight Generation